Starter

 Baker’s Percentage: Example:

-100% 50 g starter
+100% 25 g Flour

 When it’s time for Mom’s next feeding, using the same ratios above, feed however much starter your lil bread-making heart desires.
 Reference the bread recipe that you will be using to see how much starter it calls for.
 If you’re not planning on making bread for a few days, you can feed it a minimal amount just to keep it going and can bump up the quantities whenever you need.
-Feed every 8-12 hours, and place any leftover Mom in the refrigerator after every feeding.
-Your starter will last in the fridge for 2-3 weeks.
+Feed every 12-24 hours, and place any leftover Mom in the refrigerator after every feeding.
+Your starter will last in the fridge for 1-2 weeks.

 IT’S BREAD TIME BABY!

 You can use a refrigerated or fresh starter in your bread dough.
 If using fresh, it must be fermented for at least 8 (ideally 12-24) hours after feeding before mixing your dough.
 If using refrigerated, make sure to use warmer water to mix your dough so that it will not move at a snail’s pace when proofing later.
-The ideal dough temperature is somewhere in the 75F-85F range.
+The ideal dough temperature is somewhere in the 75F-82F range.
 Should you want a faster fermentation, you can use more starter or boost your refrigerated starter by feeding it once or twice before using it.

 Hot tip: if you want bread for dinner tomorrow night, feed your starter tonight enough for your recipe and a little extra to upkeep the feeding.
 In the morning your starter will be ready to mix into your dough, and you’ll have all day to proof and bake your bread for dinner